Is your home or home-office Zoom-ready? And are you wearing pants?

 It seems like, for the time being, and maybe for a while into the future, Zoom meetings are part of our new reality; how we will connect with each other, and invite people into our spaces, both for work and for play.

-Of course, we don’t need to be putting on tuxedos and ball gowns for every video call, but also, we can keep in mind that us humans are sensitive, perceptive animals.
+Of course, we don’t need to be putting on tuxedos and ball gowns for every video call, but also, we can keep in mind that we humans are sensitive, perceptive animals.

 And, the thing is, people can see and feel us through the screen.
 How we show up, and whether we’ve made some effort, comes through.
 For example, I notice that on our Zoom calls, my business advisor Jaime Rowe always has her hair and makeup done, and shows up for our meetings with a friendly demeanor.